HGI and the education we deliver are based on the principle of mutual respect, for each other and the human and ecological communities we inhabit.

 Program & Operations Manager

-As Program & Operations Manager her role involves collaborating with students, community, instructors, and staff to develop and deliver transformative education inspired by Haida Gwaii.
+As Program and Operations Manager her role involves collaborating with students, community, instructors, and staff to develop and deliver transformative education inspired by Haida Gwaii.
 While much of her work is behind the scenes, she is focused on supporting best practice place-based education, ensuring that all HGI operations are running smoothly, and helping students to have the fullest experience possible.

-When she is not at work, you can find her at the beach, chasing around her little kids.
+When she is not at work, you can find her at the beach, chasing around her wild little kids.

 Debbie Pearson